Date set for new inquest into Ballymurphy massacre

 He also revealed the inquest will look at the investigation carried out by the Royal Military Police following the incident, the original inquest, the Historical Enquiries Team report and the directions given by the Attorney General.

-In 2011, Northern Ireland’s former Attorney General John Larkin directed that an inquest be held into the shootings.
+In 2011, Northern Ireland’s Attorney General John Larkin directed that an inquest be held into the shootings.

 That came after the Northern Ireland Office ruled out any public inquiry into the killings akin to the Bloody Sunday Tribunal.